 Zansberg, who works for the D.C. firm Levine Sullivan Koch & Schulz, is skeptical.

 Ownership consolidation doesn’t necessary translate into narrow programming.
 In Colorado, Clear Channel owns both the liberal 760 AM Air America affiliate and conservative stations.
 If there is money to be made, the media-holding companies will exploit it regardless of the political ideology promoted on-air.
 Public broadcasting and the Internet also serve the community’s needs for diversity, he adds.

 Read the companion chapters of the “Hot Air” series here.
-On Friday, we’ll take a look at conservative talk radio as the “new propaganda.
+In our last segment of this series tomorrow, we discover why conservative talk radio is considered the “new propaganda.

 Like this story?
 Steal it!
 Feel free to republish it in part or in full, just please give credit to The Colorado Independent and add a link to the original.

 Journalism in Colorado is under siege.
 And headlines keep coming about censorship, layoffs and protests in local newsrooms.
 Join Colorado Independent Editor Susan Greene at the […]Read More

 Last Tuesday— and again on Thursday— people packed into The Denver Press Club to engage with a town-hall-slash-panel discussion largely focused on what readers can or should do about […]Read More